aferodeveloper/afero-devdocs/docs/OTAMgr.md

 When you are ready to upload a firmware image, start from the OTA Manager main window.

 <mark>**&check; Note:** Remember that before uploading an image, you must have already used the Profile Editor to create and publish a device Profile that has a firmware Image Type selected.
 You do this on the Attributes Definition window > MCU Configuration pane > Firmware OTA Updates section.
-Read [Configure the MCU](../AttrDef#ConfigMCU) for more details.</mark>
+Read [Define the MCU Attributes](../AttrDef#define-the-mcu-attributes) for more details.</mark>

-**1**&nbsp;&nbsp;From the upper-right of the window, select +UPLOAD NEW IMAGE.
+**1**&nbsp;&nbsp;From the upper-right of the window, select <span class="UIText">+UPLOAD NEW IMAGE</span>.
 The three-step upload wizard appears.

 **2**&nbsp;&nbsp;You can upload your image in either of two ways:

 - Drag & drop the image into the target Image Type folder; or
 - Select the target Image Type folder then navigate to your image file and select it.

-When finished, click  NEXT: ADD INFO FOR YOUR FIRMWARE.
+When finished, click <span class="UIText">NEXT: ADD INFO FOR YOUR FIRMWARE</span>.

 **3**&nbsp;&nbsp;On the next window you’ll add some metadata for your image: image name, description, version string, and tag(s).
 You will be able to search on this information later if you want to find a specific image quickly, or use one of the fields to filter your images.
 Press Enter after typing a tag to add more tags.

-When finished, click  NEXT: ASSOCIATE DEVICE TYPES.
+When finished, click <span class="UIText">NEXT: ASSOCIATE DEVICE TYPES</span>.

 **4**&nbsp;&nbsp;All your eligible Device Types appear on the next window.
 Select those you want to receive the firmware image.
-Select DONE when you’re finished.
+Select <span class="UIText">DONE</span> when you’re finished.

 ## Deploy a Firmware Image